This is Me! - Behind The Scenes in Lucy's Soap Kitchen

 Flashback to 2019 and The Leitrim Design House ran a Meet The Maker video series.
 They featured local makers and creatives from Co.
 Leitrim.
 Laura and Padraig came to film me on a damp autumnal November day.
 I remember that we had the stove lit!
 I hope the 'behind the scenes' video below, of my attic studio here in rural Bornacoola, will help to introduce me.
-My hair is much longer now and I've more wrinkles, as you can see from Emmy's photograph, but my favourite Lucy & Yak navy dungarees are going strong...
+My hair is much longer now and I've more laughter lines, but my favourite Lucy & Yak navy dungarees are going strong...

-Before you watch it, here are 10 facts that will help give you deeper insight into me, the creative maker behind the hand crafted plantbased products here at Lucy's Soap Kitchen.
+Before you watch it, here are some facts that will help give you deeper insight into me, the creative maker behind the hand crafted plantbased products here at Lucy's Soap Kitchen.

 - My name is Lucinda - Lucy only really became 'me' 15 years ago.
 I was doing volunteer work in Co.
 Wicklow that brought me into contact with an international network of individuals.
 Lucy is so much easier for people to say & remember!
 (No,it's not Jacinta, it's Loo-sin-der...)

 - I began Lucy's Soap Kitchen in March 2013.
 I realised quickly that personally I couldn't be a good mama to small children and do lots of craft fairs.
 I started this website and my creative online shop.
 I've never regretted it as I can work the hours that suit us.
 If necessary, I can even work in the evenings, once my girls are in bed.
 This has stood me in good stead, never more so than during the advent of 2020 , the challenges of Covid 19 and the necessity of online sales for consumers and sellers.